We've made a number of the most popular GCSE and KS3 texts available for teachers to assign to students to support with teaching and revision.

 Frequently asked questions

-Can I assign multiple GCSE texts to students?
+Can I assign multiple Set Texts to students?

-Can I assign multiple GCSE texts to students?
+Can I assign multiple Set Texts to students?

 Yes, there’s no limit to how many different texts you can assign.
 Just assign the first text, then follow the same process to assign the next text.

-If I unassign a GCSE text, will the student lose their progress?
+If I unassign a Set Text, will the student lose their progress?

-If I unassign a GCSE text, will the student lose their progress?
+If I unassign a Set Text, will the student lose their progress?

 No, their progress is saved.
 If you later re-assign it, they’ll pick up where they left off.

-Are there analysis questions in the GCSE texts?
+Are there analysis questions in the Set Texts?

-Are there analysis questions in the GCSE texts?
+Are there analysis questions in the Set Texts?

 No, our questions are the same as always: basic fact-retrieval questions designed to test whether students have read that section attentively.

-Can I assign students individual chapters or staves of GCSE texts?
+Can I assign students individual chapters or staves of Set Texts?

-Can I assign students individual chapters or staves of GCSE texts?
+Can I assign students individual chapters or staves of Set Texts?

 No, currently you can only assign the whole text.
 It’s something we’ll explore; if you’re interested, please add feedback to our feedback board.